-In a reverse mortgage loan (sometimes referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for anything they need without having to sell their homes.
-The lending institution gives you funds based on your home equity amount; you get a lump sum, a payment every month or a line of credit.
-The loan doesn't have to be paid back until the borrower sells his residence, moves out, or dies.
-When you sell your property or you no longer use it as your main residence, you (or your estate) are required to repay the lender for the money you obtained from the reverse mortgage plus interest among other fees.
+With a reverse mortgage (also called a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without selling their homes.
+The lending institution pays out money determined by the equity you've built-up in your home; you receive a lump sum, a monthly payment or a line of credit.
+The loan doesn't have to be paid back until the borrower sells the home, moves away, or passes away.
+At the time your home has been sold or is no longer used as your main residence, you (or your estate) must pay back the lender for the money you got from your reverse mortgage plus interest among other fees.

 The requirements of a reverse mortgage generally include being 62 or older, using the property as your primary residence, and having a small remaining mortgage balance or having paid it off.